Skip to main content

 Being an Archaeology student at Selwyn

-Our Archaeology students at Selwyn have a track-record of achieving solid academic results all the while actively participating in a wide range of extra-curricular activities and clubs ranging from rowing and archery to rambling and organising the Selwyn May and Winter balls.
+Our Archaeology students at Selwyn have a track-record of achieving solid academic results while actively participating in a wide range of extra-curricular activities and clubs ranging from rowing and archery to rambling and organising the Selwyn Snowball.
 A number of our students have gone on to win places at highly competitive graduate programmes.

 The subject at Selwyn

-Archaeology covers a very large range of topics, spanning the evolution of humans through the development of farming, ancient civilisations and world empires, as well as the role of material culture in human life and of heritage in modern societies.
-Students can follow several streams: Archaeology (covering all world cultures), Biological Anthropology, and Egyptology and Assyriology.
+As shown above, Archaeology covers a very large range of topics, spanning the evolution of humans through the development of farming, ancient civilisations and world empires, as well as the role of material culture in human life and of heritage in modern societies.
+As with any College offering Archaeology, students at Selwyn can follow all of the available streams: Archaeology (covering all world cultures), Biological Anthropology, Egyptology and Assyriology.

-Cambridge is one of the largest centres of archaeological research in Britain with seventeen laboratories which research everything form carbonised pollen and climate change to archaeogenetics and diseases.
-Archaeology students at Cambridge benefit from direct hands-on access to world class collections in Cambridge’s museums, libraries and research centres.
+Archaeology students at Selwyn, and at Cambridge in general, also benefit from the fact that Cambridge is one of the largest centres of archaeological research in Britain with seventeen laboratories which research everything form carbonised pollen and climate change to archaeogenetics and diseases.
+Students have direct hands-on access to world-class collections in Cambridge’s museums, libraries and research centres.
 Practical sessions for students mean that you might find yourself handling prehistoric pottery, learning excavation and surveying techniques, or in the British Museum deciphering an ancient text.
 There are a number of training excavations and field trips including a week abroad in Year 2.

 Subject requirements